wp-plugins/dev-toolbox/readme.txt

 == Changelog ==

+= 1.1.5 =
+* NEW: Add deprecated functions to be searched in php files

 = 1.1.4 =
 * NEW: Automatically detect issues with &lt;? in the php file of the plugin